Earth signals

 Hantavirus Signals

-HantaData public signal records shown carefully as source context, not confirmed medical case counts.
+HantaData public signal records shown as source context, not official health guidance or confirmed medical surveillance.

 NASA/JPL CNEOS layer